 Children should be prohibited from riding ATVs manufactured for adults.
-Experts strongly recommend that parents should not allow young children riding all-terrain vehicles because they lack the necessary strength, cognitive ability, knowledge and size.
+Experts strongly recommend that parents should not allow young children to ride all-terrain vehicles because they lack the necessary strength, cognitive ability, knowledge, and size.
 Children are not capable of operating heavy and complex machines.

 Just Jump On and Go